stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 Only the mentioned permissions above are present for the role, for any other permission required the customer need to raise a case with Stakater Support team.

 ## How to request this role from Stakater Support
-If customer requires a user to be given saap-customer-cluster-admin role , they can raise a request with Stakater team.
+If customer requires a user to be given saap-cluster-admin role , they can raise a request with Stakater team.
 Stakater team will add the user to the group and inform customer.
 ## Items to be provided to Stakater Support
 - User Email that needs to be assigned this group